jiang-junyao/IReNA/README.md

 IReNA contains four main part to reconstruct regulatory network:

-Part1: Analyze scRNA-seq or bulk RNA-seq data to get basic regulatory relationships
+Part 1: Analyze scRNA-seq or bulk RNA-seq data to get basic regulatory relationships

-Part2: Use RcisTarget to refine regulatory relaionships
+Part 2: Use RcisTarget to refine regulatory relaionships

-Part3: Analyze ATAC-seq data to refine regulatory relationships
+Part 3: Analyze ATAC-seq data to refine regulatory relationships

-Part4: Regultory network analysis.
+Part 4: Regultory network analysis.

 If you **have ATAC-seq data**, use **part3** to refine regulatory relationships.
-If you **don’t have ATAC-seq data**, use **part2** to refine regulatory relaionships
+If you **don’t have ATAC-seq data**, use **part2** to refine regulatory relaionships.

-### Part1: Analyze scRNA-seq or bulk RNA-seq data to get basic regulatory relationships
+### Part 1: Analyze scRNA-seq or bulk RNA-seq data to get basic regulatory relationships

 IReNA supports two input format: (i)path of raw counts, you can input path of raw counts and use function in GReNA to load data and convert it